jakelawrence/dynamo-studio/README.md

 ## Example Use Cases

-1. Inspect a table quickly:
+1. Inspect a table quickly
 - Select a table from the sidebar
 - Review PK/SK, GSIs, and approximate record count
 - Browse records page-by-page

-2. Fix bad data in-place:
+2. Fix bad data in-place
 - Search by key prefix/value
 - Open the row editor
 - Update attributes and save

-3. Clean test data:
+3. Clean test data
 - Select multiple rows with checkboxes
 - Bulk delete test items

-4. Plan improvements with AI:
+4. Analyze architecture with the visualizer
+- Open `Visualizer`
+- Connect table fields and hide noisy tables
+- Ask AI for missing access patterns and GSI recommendations

+5. Execute AI-generated operations
 - Open `Ask AI`
-- Prompts like:
-  - “Explain this table’s schema and access patterns.”
-  - “Generate a TypeScript query for all orders by userId.”
+- Request a query/scan for your use case
-  - “What GSIs should I add for status + createdAt lookups?”
+- Run directly from the result card and inspect returned rows

 ## API Overview